Trevor Roiger, Assistant Professor

 Each year the Master of Science in AT program admits (1) new cohort of students who begin their plan of study during the Fall semester.
 Admission to the program is on a competitive basis.
 For initial consideration, students must be admitted into Graduate School at SDSU.
 To complete their eligibility for admission, candidates must also complete a secondary selective admissions application specifically for the AT program.

 Students enrolled in the Athletic Training program must pay for a background check before they can be placed at any of the clinical sites.
 Approximate cost of the background check is $75.00.

 Accreditation, Certification, and Licensure

 Upon completion of the program, students are eligible to challenge the national certifying examination for athletic trainers through the Board of Certification.
 The Master of Science in Athletic Training at South Dakota State University was awarded initial accreditation by the Commission on Accreditation of Athletic Training Education (CAATE) in August, 2008.
 As a professional degree program, it is not designed for individuals who already have a degree in Athletic Training or are eligible for certification in Athletic Training.

 Course Delivery Format

-The program consists of lecture, laboratory, and clinical experience learning opportunities.
+The program consists of lecture, laboratory, and experiential learning opportunities.